RockyKev/using-wordpress-data-layer-blocks/readme.md

 It does the following:

 Setting up the environment -

 * Uses wordpress-scripts
 * Builds a option page
 * Uses React & JSX

 Retrieving WP data records

 * Using the `wp.data` object in devtools
 * Retrieving data from the WP store `@wordpress/core-data`, versus the API
 * Using `@wordpress/components` like the search bar, the spinner
 * Using `getEntityRecord` within the `wp.data.select('core')` data object.

 Editing the WP data records

 * Using `wp.data.dispatch('core').editEntityRecord` over `useState`
 * Using `wp.data.dispatch('core').saveEditedEntityRecord` over `useState`
 * Using `wp.data.select('core').getEditedEntityRecord` to see the changes
 * Using `getLastEntitySaveError` for error checking

+Creating new WP data records

+* Using React `useState` for any brand new records (as opposed to editNewEntryRecord)

 ## Notes